factorio

 Hand signal item signal

-To re-join the quantity information with the cursor signal I do a simple multiplication and subtraction trick.
+To rejoin the quantity information with the cursor signal, I do a simple multiplication-and-subtraction trick.

-Multiply the INDEXER signal by 1.0M:
+Multiply the INDEXER signal by 1,000,000:

-Then sum with the WANT signal:
+Then, sum with the WANT signal:

-And filter for values above 1.0M:
+And filter for values above 1,000,000:

 [*each] > 1_000_000 -> [*each]

-Which results in rail: 1_000_100.
-Then subtract 1.0M to re-normalize the value:
+Which results in rail: 1,000,100.
+Then, subtract 1,000,000 to re-normalize the value:

 [*each] - 1_000_000 -> [*each]